Quetzaly88/Battleship_P3-python/README.md

 * The two game boards:

-    In the beginning we have the two game boards.
-One for the user and the another for the computer.
+    * The game starts with two boards: one for the user and one for the computer.
-    The columns are marked with letters and the rows with numbers 0-4.
-Here I used just five rows and five columns to make the game easier.
+    * The columns are marked with letters (A-E), and the rows are numbered 0-4.

-    The user board has "S" that means where the ships are.
+    * The user's board shows "S" to indicate ship locations.
+    * The computer's board hides its ships, and the user has to guedd their locations.

 ![user board](./assets/images/tom_board.webp)